thisiscetin/boxyz/README.md

 ## Where it is deployed?

 It is deployed to [Pluto test network](https://plutotest.network/).
-It is deployable to any EVM compatible blockchain.
+It is deployable to any EVM-compatible blockchain.

 ## What does it look like?

-If you navigate to [https://boxyz.bond](https://boxyz.bond), you can see some boxes are minted and breeded already.
+If you navigate to [https://boxyz.bond](https://boxyz.bond), you can see some boxes are minted and bred already.
 You can get free test ETH from [Pluto test network](https://plutotest.network/), buy two boxes, breed and trade them.

 ## ![#69D2E7](https://via.placeholder.com/15/69D2E7/000000?text=+) boxyz properties